 - 1. Click New at the Graph Data port to create a new Spatial Graph data object. - 2.
 Click in the 2D viewer.
 Using the Browse Slices tool or the mouse wheel, slice through the volume until you reach the root of the neuron. - 3.
-Set the thickness of the Thick Slice to 10 for a better visualization.

-4. Activate the Interactive Tracer by clicking Trace Filament in the toolbar and make sure that the Thick structures option is selected in the Trace tab.
+Set the Image thickness slider to 10 for a better visualization. - 4.
+Activate the Interactive Tracer by clicking Trace Filament in the toolbar and make sure that the Thick structures option is selected in the Trace tab.